SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

 1. Before starting the deploy process, it is worth first clearing console output.
 To do this, Select View -> "Clear Console" from the Web IDE menu running across the top of the screen

-1. In order to deploy the generated `.hdbcds` to HANA, right-click on the `db` folder and selecting Build -> Build
+1. In order to deploy the generated `.hdbcds` to your HDI Container, right-click on the `db` folder and selecting Build -> Build

 1. As this deployment process runs, you will see several hundred lines of output in the console that will end with something similar to the following: